-Understanding VA Loans and PMI
+VA Loan PMI

 There are many reasons why Veterans choose to buy a home with a VA loan.
 Attractive rates and no down payments are just two of the key benefits for military borrowers.

 Private mortgage insurance (PMI) is required for some conventional and all FHA loans, which can add up to thousands of dollars in fees every year.
 The primary purpose of PMI is to protect the lender in case the borrower defaults.
 There are many additional reasons for borrowers to avoid PMI that go even beyond the costs.

 The only way for those taking out a conventional loan to avoid PMI is with a sizable down payment of 20% or more.
 This is why Veterans are happy to hear that when it comes to VA loans, PMI isn’t a problem — even with zero down.